mondjef/icsv2ledger/README.md

 is the file which holds the mapping between the description and the payee/account names to use.
 See section [Mapping file](#mapping-file).
+If `--strict` option is used only mappings with a valid account will be accepted, all others will be ignored.

 The file used will be first found in that order: